AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ---
-title: Search engine show [!DNL Elasticsearch7] despite [!DNL OpenSearch] installation
+title: Search engine show [!DNL Elasticsearch] despite [!DNL OpenSearch] installation
 description: 'This topic describes how to fix the issue where the search engine is shown as [!DNL Elasticsearch7] despite [!DNL OpenSearch] being installed.'
 ---
-# Search engine show [!DNL Elasticsearch7] despite [!DNL OpenSearch] installation
+# Search engine show [!DNL Elasticsearch] despite [!DNL OpenSearch] installation

-This topic describes how to fix the issue where the search engine is shown as [!DNL Elasticsearch7] even after installing or upgrading to [!DNL OpenSearch].
+This topic describes how to fix the issue where the search engine is shown as [!DNL Elasticsearch] even after installing or upgrading to [!DNL OpenSearch].

 ## Affected versions